 Secure communications can mean many things.
 Secure can refer to encrypted frequencies and equipment used to broadcast sensitive information, or it can mean equipment and technology put in place to ensure that a radio system from user to user is safe, secure and resilient.

-Here are some important things to consider when purchasing secure communications equipment:
+Here are some important things to consider when purchasing secure communications equipment for law enforcement:

 1. Ease of use

 The current buzzword for many in the public safety communications industry is “interoperability.”
 Whether discussing radio interoperability that allows disparate radios and frequencies to communicate with each other or data interoperability that allows computer-aided dispatch (CAD) systems and other technology to communicate regardless of vendor or type, interoperability is a must for effective and efficient communications in every field of public safety.

 However, interoperability is subsequent to operability.
 This means no level of technological advancement will be effective if it is difficult to learn or use in day-to-day operations.
 When purchasing equipment, be sure to consider the end users and get input from them prior to making any level of commitment.